GitLab Duo: AI Assistants Integrated in Your Pipeline

 Conclusion

-GitLab Duo doesn’t compete head-to-head with Copilot in pure completion — Copilot remains marginally better there.
-But it competes in end-to-end devops integration, where each feature (MR summary, CI analysis, vulnerability explain) has value.
-For orgs already on GitLab, it’s a logical add-on.
-For multi-VCS orgs, Copilot more portable.
-Final decision less about “better AI” and more about “better integration with existing workflow”.
+GitLab Duo does not compete head-to-head with Copilot in pure completion — Copilot remains marginally better there.
+It competes in end-to-end DevOps integration, where the value of having MR summary, CI analysis and vulnerability explain in the same context is real and measurable.
+For GitLab-first organisations, it is the most natural add-on with the best ROI.
+For multi-VCS organisations, Copilot remains more portable.
+The final decision is less about “better AI” than “better integration with the existing workflow.”